pcos tests & what they mean

 Polycystic Ovary Syndrome (PCOS) is the most common cause of ovulation failure and resulting infertility.
 Because it is a syndrome rather than a specific disease it can be more difficult to diagnose, and often the diagnosis is missed.
 It affects women in different ways, some may get skin problems, some put weight on, some develop cysts on their ovaries, some get irregular periods, and most get sugar or carbohydrate cravings.
 What is common in all cases is that there is an imbalance in the way the body uses sugar, and this in turn leads to the body becoming less sensitive to insulin resulting in insulin resistance and hormone imbalance.
 Confirming a diagnosis is useful because it will help inform you of your treatment options.
 Diet to help balance blood sugar will always be an important part of treatment.
 Reducing stress hormones is also important and acupuncture can help with this.

 Tests for PCOS are quite extensive.
 If you suspect that PCOS may be your problem then testing may be worth considering.

 your GP will usually order Testosterone and LH

-A short PCOS Profile can be booked at The Doctors Laboratory in London and includes Testosterone, LH, FAI, FSH, LH, Glucose, Insulin, Lipid Profile and Thyroid Function.
+A short PCOS Profile includes Testosterone, LH, FAI, FSH, LH, Glucose, Insulin, Lipid Profile and Thyroid Function.

-A full PCOS Profile is available at The Doctors Laboratory and includes all the tests below.
+A full PCOS Profile includes all the tests below.
 A fasting sample is recommended.
 You will need a request form to be completed.

 Testosterone - may be raised because the ovaries produce more testosterone if you have insulin resistance